Strike Three and You're IN!

 to help one win in the game of life.

 So, if you want to hit home runs,

 © Copyright 2000 Dick Innes

 Suggested prayer: "Dear God, help me to discover my God-given life purpose and goal and pursue it with all my heart and strength—and never give up—knowing that failures are a part of the learning experience.
-Help me to remember, too, regarding any goal/purpose that is your will, with your help there is always a way to achieve it.
-Thank you for hearing and answering my prayer.
+Help me to remember, too, regarding any goal/purpose that is Your will for my life, that with Your help there is always a way to achieve it.
+Thank You for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 1. Philippians 3:13-14 (NIV).